Content Operations

 A clear brief, owner, and timeline prevent mid-project confusion.

-Jennifer Clark, Content Marketing Lead from Zoom, sees this firsthand when audience focus gets muddled:
+Jennifer Clark, then Content Marketing Lead at Zoom, saw this firsthand when audience focus got muddled:

 “We sometimes run into pushback from internal teams who worry we’re limiting ourselves by not highlighting our enterprise features in SMB campaigns.
 But we remind them: if we speak clearly to the right audience, the rest will find what they need through other channels.”